PiyushMittl/java-TipsandTricks/readme.md

 keyword super (followed by a type), means that you cannot ADD anything to the list referred to as `List<?>`.

+List<Object> is completely different from List<?>.
+List<Object> means that the method can take ONLY a List<Object>.
+Not a List<Dog>, or a List<Cat>.
+It does, however, mean that you can add to the list, since the compiler has already made certain that you're passing only a valid List<Object> into the method.

  **ref:- book *book: Kathy Sierra, pg.
 619***